baruch/diskscan/README.md

 Build
 =====

-The build system is using [ninja-build](https://martine.github.io/ninja/), you need to get it before you can build.
+The build system is using cmake, you need to get it before you can build.

 To build, run:
-  ./configure && ninja
+  cmake . && make

 Author
 ======